Terra's Jupyter Notebooks environment Part I: Key components

 • Updated

 Terra provides infrastructure for running interactive analyses with Jupyter Notebooks.
-These are files that contain analysis code and embedded documentation.
+These are files that contain analysis code alongside embedded documentation, making it easier to guide others through your analyses.
 Read on for a deeper understanding of key components in Terra's notebook environment.

 Content for this article was contributed by Matt Bookman from Verily Life Sciences based on work done in Terra for AMP PD, a public/private partnership collaborating toward biomarker discovery to advance the development of Parkinson’s Disease therapies.

-When you interact with your notebook in a web browser on your own computer, the characters you type and the code you execute are all sent to the Jupyter kernel process running on a Google Compute Engine virtual machine (VM), or Cloud Environment.
+• When you interact with your notebook in a web browser on your computer, the characters you type and the code you execute are all sent to the Jupyter kernel process running on a Google Compute Engine virtual machine (VM) or Cloud Environment.
 Much of the discussion in this document involves understanding the Cloud Environment as a host for your notebooks.

-In the rest of this article, your Cloud Environment refers to the Compute Engine VM running your notebooks as well as the associated VM boot disk and Persistent Disk.
+In the rest of this article, your Cloud Environment refers to the Compute Engine VM running your notebooks and the associated VM boot disk and Persistent Disk.

-When you create your Cloud Environment, by default you create a single VM.
+When you create your Cloud Environment, you create a single VM by default.
 However, the Terra environment supports more powerful clusters of VMs using Google Cloud Dataproc.
-The use of a VM cluster is an advanced topic that is outside of the scope of this document.
+The use of a VM cluster is an advanced topic that is outside this document's scope.

-When you create a Cloud Environment, Terra automatically creates a Persistent Disk to store libraries and packages, input files, and generated outputs, even if you delete the Cloud Environment.
-This persistent disk is automatically detached from a VM prior to its deletion and reattached to a newly created VM.
+• When you create a Cloud Environment, Terra automatically creates a Persistent Disk to store libraries and packages, input files, and generated outputs, even if you delete the Cloud Environment.
+This persistent disk is automatically detached from a VM before deleting and reattached to a newly created VM.

 Accessing and saving notebook analysis output Save any files you want to keep to your mounted Persistent Disk at /home/jupyter or /home/jupyter-user, depending on the age of the Persistent Disk.
 To determine the name of the mount point, run